 Paramotor Conversion Course

-This conversion course will ensure you are confident with the transition to powered flight and ready to enjoy long beautiful flights.
+The conversion course will ensure you are confident with the transition to powered flight and able to enjoy your flights.

-You can bring your own motor or we can sell you a brand new out of the box Scout paramotor.
+You can bring your own motor or we can sell you a brand new out-of-the-box Parajet or Scout paramotor.
 You are required to have your own paramotor for this course.

-We stock the Icaro 2000 range of paramotor helmets with a headset of your choice.
+We stock the Icaro 2000 range of paramotor helmets, with a headset of your choice.
 We can advise you on where to buy a compatible radio.

 4. Flight deck